 - It has the most incredible flavour!
 Slightly sweet from the maple syrup with just a little tang from the vinegar you are going to love its unique taste.

-- It’s so easy to make because you just throw everything in your blender.
+- This walnut vinaigrette dressing recipe is so easy to make because you just throw everything in your blender.

 - It's such a versatile recipe - use this dressing for salads, cooked veggies, as a dip or for meat and fish dishes.